-***In addition to the live seminar series, the 8-part series is available as an audio-recording.
+*In addition to the live seminar series, the 8-part series is available as a digital audio-recording.
 You can purchase one, some or all of the series.
 Most sessions include an accompanying handout. $10/session or $80 for the entire set.
 You can make your purchase by clicking here.

 Listen to a 3-minute sample of an audio recording here: